Best Scuba Diving in the World in 2025 - Bluewater Dive Travel

 OR view the availability of some of the best liveaboards and dive resorts in the Philippines and book online at the best price!

-We have long recognized the Socorro Islands as one of the best places in the world to scuba dive.
+We have long recognized the Socorro Islands as one of our favorite dive destinations.
 Formally known as the Revillagigedo Archipelago, this spectacular remote region in the East Pacific is the favorite dive destination of Bluewater General Manager Tim Yeo.
 Expect tremendous currents and big animal encounters in this liveaboard-only dive destination.

 What makes the Socorro Islands home to some of the best scuba diving in the world?
 In our experience, the quality of diving and marine life encounters is comparable to that of the Galapagos Islands; however, Socorro is much easier to travel to.
 Located 240 miles from Cabo San Lucas, Mexico, this UNESCO World Heritage Site boasts steep walls and pinnacles that rise over 3,000 feet from the ocean floor.
 With this topography comes strong currents, which bring a variety of big animal life including remarkable numbers of schooling species such as sharks, making Socorro one of our top shark diving destinations.